I am an old man and have known

 If you are holding this book, it’s likely that you or someone you know has a problem with worry.
 Within these pages, you will find an understanding of what worry is, why we worry, and how to worry less.
 This easy-to-read mix of cutting-edge psychology, biblical teaching, personal experience, plentiful anecdotes, and practical exercises will help anxious readers overcome the troubling problem of worry and find new joy in every day.

 - 240 pages |

 Read an Excerpt

 Reading Group Guide

 In The End of Worry: Why We Worry and How to Stop, Will van der Hart and Rob Waller expose the reasons behind our worry, why we love to worry, and how to overcome it.
 Worry is a process—and as we actually follow through on the process and become comfortable with uncertainty, we can learn to live with a healthy level of worry.
 No longer do worriers have to struggle to just get over it, trust God, read the Bible more, or have more faith.
 Will and Rob offer solid, proven techniques to eliminate guilt and embrace risk, and not let worry have the last say.

 1. The authors present the typical Christian’s dilemma as between being consumed by worry and ashamed about a lack of faith and trust in God.
 How does this compare to your experience with worry?
 Do you feel that faith and trust are the opposite of worry?

-2. In the introduction, the authors discuss the Myers-Briggs personality question see more
+2. In the introduction, the authors discuss the Mye see more